jvdsn/white-box-speck/README.md

 In general, the bit-packed code generation strategy is the most efficient overall strategy.
 However, this depends on block size and your performance goals.
 For a comprehensive overview, refer to Implementation chapter of my master's thesis.

 ## Some examples

-Generating a white-box `Speck32/64` implementation using only linear self-equivalences (just for demonstration purposes, linear self-equivalences are insecure):
+Generating a white-box `Speck32/64` implementation using only linear self-equivalences (just for demonstration purposes, linear self-equivalences are very insecure):
 ```
 sage -python src/main.py --block-size 32 --key-size 64 --self-equivalences linear 1918 1110 0908 0100
 ```